-Title Page with all Institutional Signatures (including subcontracting institutions) Proposal Text Components A-M: ☐ A. Project Summary Form 90-2 □ B. Project Narrative (Section B not to exceed 12 pages, including any figures, tables, etc.) □ 1.
-Project Title ☐2.
-Principal and Associate Investigators (PIs and AIs) □3.
-Introduction/Background/Justification ☐4.
-General Work Plan and Milestones ☐5.
-Actionable Products, Outcomes and Anticipated Societal Benefits □6.
-Coordination ☐ C. Literature Cited (start on a new page) ☐ D. Budget Justification (narrative) ☐ E. Separate Scope of Work description and budget justification for each subcontracting institution ☐ F. Project Timeline (start on a new page) ☐ G. Extension and Outreach Summary and Acknowledgement (start on a new page, not to exceed 1 page) ☐ H. Data Management/Sharing Plan (start on a new page, not to exceed 2 pages) ☐ I. Abbreviated Environmental Compliance Questionnaire (NEPA form) acknowledgement ☐ J. List of Permits, Permission and IRB Approval ☐ K. Vitae for all Principal and Associate Investigators (PIs and AIs) only, not to exceed 2 pages each ☐ L. List of Other Research Support for all PIs and AIs ☐ M. List of NYSG Publications for all PIs and AIs Budget Forms 90-4 for the lead institution and each subcontract Letters of collaboration, support, and cost-share commitment (as appropriate).
-Do not wait until the last minute to secure these!
+A. Project Narrative (Sections 1-6 not to exceed 15 pages, including figures, tables, etc.) 1.
+Project Title 2.
+Principal and Associate Investigators (PIs and AIs) 3.
+Introduction/Background/Justification 4.
+General Work Plan, Research Design, Methods, and Milestones 5.
+Actionable Products, Outcomes, and Anticipated Societal Benefits 6.
+Coordination B. Literature Cited (start on a new page) version) D. Budget Justification (narrative) - separated by year and cost share listed on its own page E. Separate Scope of Work description and budget justification for each subcontracting institution F. Project Timeline (start on a new page) G. Extension and Outreach Summary and Acknowledgement (start on a new page, not to exceed 1 page) H. Data Management/Sharing Plan (start on a new page, not to exceed 2 pages) I. Abbreviated Environmental Compliance Questionnaire (NEPA form)

+☐ K. Curriculum Vitae for all Principal and Associate Investigators (PIs and AIs) only,

+□ L. List of Other Research Current and Pending Support for all PIs and AIs □ M. List of recent NYSG Publications for all PIs and AIs if applicable